adullact/puppet-wordpress/README.md

       wpadminuser   => 'mywp_adminuser',
       wpadminpasswd => 'othersecret',
       wpadminemail  => 'foo@mydomain.com',
-      wptitle       => 'the title is to deploy wordpress with puppet', wpselfupdate  => 'enabled',
+      wptitle       => 'the title is to deploy WordPress with puppet', wpselfupdate  => 'enabled',
     }
   }